youngbloodcyb/youngbloodcyb/README.md

 🌱 JavaScript, Python, Java, Ruby, SQL

-🔭 I work as a Full Stack Engineer at Ampry, a marketing technology software company.
+🔭 Full Stack Engineer at Ampry, a marketing technology software company.

-📕 I'm a part-time graduate student at Georgia Institute of Technology
+📕 Graduate student in Computer Science at Georgia Institute of Technology.